 A one-unit is a single-family home, two-unit is a duplex and etc. The one-unit is also the same max as a VA loan limit.

 If you’re shopping for an expensive home or an average home in a pricey area, and most likely you are in Orange County.
 You may find that the amount you need to borrow exceeds the loan limits for conforming or traditional loans.
 These non-conforming loans are called jumbo loans and they are are not secured by government-sponsored entities such as Fannie Mae or Freddie Mac.

-Use the HUD loan look-up tool to check the current loan limits where you want to buy.
-This tool allows you to look up the FHA or GSE mortgage limits for one or more areas, and list them by state, county, or Metropolitan Statistical Area.
+Use this loan limit calculator to check the current loan limits where you want to buy.
+This tool allows you to look up the FHA, GSE, conforming and VA mortgage limits for one or more areas, and list them by state, county, or Metropolitan Statistical Area.